APPLIED RESEARCH DISSERTATION - 2023/4

 Module code: MANM357

-An applied research dissertation is a core part of all MSc programmes, and represents the final aspect of the programme, in which students develop an independent piece of work that is in an area that is particularly interesting to them, supervised by a member of faculty.
+An applied research dissertation is a core part and the final aspect of MSc programme, enabling students to develop an independent piece of work in subject area that is particularly interesting to them, supervised by a member of faculty.

 Primary research: data collection and analysis (use of secondary data or other sources of data must be approved by you supervisors).